deividAlfa/stm32_soldering_iron_controller/README.md

     /Core/Src/system_stm32*
     /Core/Startup/*

-And then copy the board profile files overwriting any existing files.<br>
+And then copy the board profile files overwriting any existing files.<br><br>

+If you use an existing project template and modify it, the changes must be reflected in /Core/Inc/board.h.<br>
+All the project code takes the data from there.
+The file it's pretty much self-explaining.<br>
+So, any changes you make in CubeMX, ex. use PWM timer6 intead timer2, or SPI1 instead SPI2...all that should be configured in their respective define.<br>
+As long as the GPIO names are called the same way, no further changes are needed.<br>

 ---